ehendrix23/tesla_dashcam/README.rst

 0.1.13:
     - New: Added option --gpu_type to provide GPU installed in the system for Windows/Linux.
 Options are nvidia and intel.
     - New: Ability to exclude cameras from the videos through options --no-front, --no-left, and --no-right.
+    - New: flag faststart can result in encoding issues on network shares, added option --no-faststart to allow not setting that flag. `Issue #62 <https://github.com/ehendrix23/tesla_dashcam/issues/62>`_
     - Changed: Check to ensure that Python version is at required level or higher (currently 3.7).
     - Changed: Existence of font file (provided or default) will be checked and error returned if not existing.
     - Changed: Existence of ffmpeg will be checked and error returned if not existing.